Novel Topological Effects in Dense QCD in a Magnetic Field: Introduction

-Because they require relatively cold temperatures and large density of baryons to be favored, the inhomogeneous phases could only be possibly realized in nature in the core of compact objects or artificially produced in heavy-ion collision (HIC) experiments.
-The QCD-map regions more relevant for the formation of inhomogeneous phases are scheduled to be explored in a set of experiments across the globe that include the second phase of the RHIC energy scan (BES-II) \cite{Odyniec}, the planned experiments at the Facility for Antiproton and Ion Research (FAIR) \cite{1607.01487} at the GSI site in Germany, and the Nuclotron-based Ion Collider Facility (NICA) \cite{PRC85} at JINR laboratory in Dubna, Russia.
+So far, the HIC experiments have not yet reached the QCD region of low-temperature and intermediate-densities.
+However, a new set of experiments planned across the globe, such as the second phase of the RHIC energy scan (BES-II) at Brookhaven in US \cite{Odyniec}, the Facility for Antiproton and Ion Research (FAIR) \cite{1607.01487} at the GSI site in Germany, and the Nuclotron-based Ion Collider Facility (NICA) \cite{PRC85} at JINR laboratory in Dubna, Russia, are aimed to extend the probe into that region in the near future.

-In the two contexts where inhomogeneous phases could be generated, compact stars and heavy-ion collision experiments, large magnetic fields are always present.
+On the other hand, in the situations where inhomogeneous phases could be generated, magnetic fields are always present.
 Neutron stars typically have strong magnetic fields, which become extremely large in the case of magnetars, with inner values that have been estimated to range from $10^{18}$ G for nuclear matter \cite{Nuclear-matter-field} to $10^{20}$ G for quark matter \cite{Quark-Matter-field}.
-On the other hand, off-central HIC are known to produce large magnetic fields.
+Likewise, off-central HIC are known to produce large magnetic fields.
 Their values have been estimated to be of order eB $\simeq O(2m^2_\pi) \sim10^{18}$G for the top collision in non-central Au-Au impacts at RHIC, and even larger, eB $\simeq$ $O(15m^2_\pi) \sim 10^{19}$G, at LHC \cite{CME, Skokov}.
 Even though the magnetic field produced in HIC is transient and inhomogeneous; within the characteristic length scale and life time of the QGP formed in HIC, it is reliable to consider the magnetic field as approximately constant and homogeneous (see discussion in \cite{Wen} and references therein).

-The presence of a magnetic field is relevant because magnetic fields can significantly enhance the window for inhomogeneous phases \cite{KlimenkoPRD82, PLB743}.
-Moreover, a magnetic field can activate attractive channels and produce new condensates as a consequence of the breaking of the spatial symmetry, as occurs, for instance, in the case of a constant chiral condensate \cite{AMM}, in color superconductivity \cite{ferrer-incera, Lec-Notes} and in quarkyonic matter \cite{ferrer-incera-sanchez}.
+The presence of a magnetic field is relevant because it can significantly enhance the window for inhomogeneous phases \cite{KlimenkoPRD82, PLB743}.
+Moreover, a magnetic field can activate attractive channels and produce new condensates as a consequence of the explicit breaking of the rotational symmetry, as occurs, for instance, in the case of a constant chiral condensate \cite{AMM}, in color superconductivity \cite{ferrer-incera, Lec-Notes} and in quarkyonic matter \cite{ferrer-incera-sanchez}.